Cristatusaurus: Description

-One of the dorsal vertebrae (MNHN GDF 358) measured 13.5 cm in length, which is equal to the largest known vertebrae of Spinosaurus maroccanus.
+One of the dorsal vertebrae (MNHN GDF 358) measured 13.5 cm in length, which is equal to the largest known vertebrae of the contreversial Spinosaurus maroccanus.
 The preserved base of one of Cristatusauruss vertebral neural spines (MNHN GDF 359) was 15 mm thick in comparison to the 25 mm measurement seen in an equivalent Spinosaurus vertebra, indicating that Cristatusauruss neural spines were probably not as tall as those of Spinosaurus.
 Of the two manual unguals (claws) referred to Cristatusaurus, one was equivalent in size to those found for Suchomimus and Baryonyx, while the other was about 25 to 30 percent smaller.
 As a spinosaur, it would have wielded these claws with three-fingered hands carried by robust arms.